cloud-gov/cg-site/_docs/compliance/compliance-community.md

 ## How to join?

-Send an email to [cloud-gov-community@gsa.gov](mailto:cloud-gov-community@gsa.gov) from the domain of your FedRAMP CSP.
+Send an email to [cloud-gov-compliance@gsa.gov](mailto:cloud-gov-compliance@gsa.gov) from the domain of your FedRAMP CSP.

-If you're unable to use that domain for this community, email from your preferred address and provide an explanation and alternate means of validation, such as an address you can use for confirmation.
+If you're unable to use that domain for this community, email from your preferred address and provide an explanation and alternate means of validation, such as an CSP-based address you can use for confirmation.

 If your CSP has retained a 3PAO, provide a contact at the 3PAO who can affirm that they've been retained, and CC: them on your email.